 These chia seeds (Salvia hispanica) are grown in Mexico, without the use of chemical pesticides or fertilisers.

 When soaked, chia seeds form a gel in a similar way to flax seeds.
 They can be made into milk or sprouted like alfalfa seeds.
+You could also try adding them to raw cakes and brownies or using them to thicken soups and sauces.

 Chia seeds are very high in omega 3 essential fatty acids, plus a good source of antioxidants and protein (16% protein, including all 9 essential amino acids).
 They are also a very good source of calcium, phosphorus and manganese, plus a source of other minerals including zinc.